Keeping It Simple Italian

 4 tablespoon unsalted butter

-• Add flour and whisk into the butter and cook for 3 minutes, stirring often.
+• Reduce the heat to medium low heat and add flour and whisk into the butter and cook for 3 minutes, stirring often.

 4 tablespoon all purpose flour